django-admin-bootstrapped/django-admin-bootstrapped/README.rst

 Translate/change an application name with a template
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-With the default admin you can't change the application name, but
+With a version of django ``< 1.7`` you can't change the application
-django-admin-bootstrapped let you do it in a really easy way.
-Just
+name, but django-admin-bootstrapped let you do it in a really easy way.
-create a file named ``admin_app_name.html`` into the application's
+Create a file named ``admin_app_name.html`` into the application's
 template folder.
 Eg: ``myapp/templates/admin_app_name.html`` or
 ``project/templates/myapp/admin_app_name.html``.
+Please be warned that
+since this is already possible using plain django the feature
+will be removed in favour of the upstream solution.

-You can also change the
-default Django Administration title, just add a ``admin_title.html``
+You can also change the default Django Administration title, just add a
-file into your ``project/templates/admin/`` folder.
+``admin_title.html`` file into your ``project/templates/admin/`` folder.

 Add custom html to the change form of any model with a template
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~